DXsmiley/LatexBot/README.md

 ## Settings

-### Mode

-This can be either `reply` or `edit`.

-In `reply` mode, the bot will reply to all `!tex` messages with rendered latex.
-Messages are posted in the same channel that the latex code was.

-`edit` mode is incomplete.

 ### Login

 The email and password used to login to the account.
 It is recommended that you create a separate account for running bots.